 — BlendED (@UoL_BlendED) November 10, 2020

-Talis Elevate enables students to comment opinions and thoughts on resources including text, images, and videos.
+One way which this can be achieved is by using Talis Elevate.
+This software enables students to comment opinions and thoughts on resources including text, images, and videos.
 These comments can be seen, and most importantly replied to, by anyone with access to the document.
 This empowers staff and students to start rich conversations to stretch, question or clarify information.
 This also gives students the chance to learn from each other and can provide multiple viewpoints to reflect and analyse.
 The tool, when supported by a robust pedagogic approach, can result in deeper learning, and provide students with more opportunity to engage with set reading, audio/visual and academic sources.

 Examples in practice:

 Jamie Wood uses Talis Elevate within the School of History & Heritage to support students’ development of reading and analysis skills.
 He uses this with his students to form a pre-reading task in preparation for the main lecture.
 This enables students to discuss the key texts before expanding on this conversation during the main synchronous lecture.

 More information about how this was embedded can be found here:

 - students engagement and interest in a topic

 - opportunities for feedback from peers and academics to ensure students are deepening and stretching their understanding

 Below we have listed some different ways which this can be used in the classroom with examples.